ZacharyMar/FPGArt/README.md

 - CLEAR_WAIT (6): State entered from IDLE when iClear is asserted.
 Acts as buffer state waiting for iClear to be de-asserted before clearing.
 Disables mouse.
 - CLEAR (7): State entered from CLEAR_WAIT after iClear is de-asserted.
 Redraws the whole screen to be the default (blank cells with outlines).
 - RESET_MOUSE (8): Buffer state that sends enable signal to mouse.
 Should be used after state where mouse is disabled.
 Transitions to IDLE.
+- CHANGE_STATE0 (9): State entered when iSlot0 signal asserted.
+Program remains idle until iSlot0 is deasserted.
+- CHANGE_STATE0_LOAD (10): State entered from (9) after iSlot0 is deasserted.
+Displays slot 0 from BRAM to VGA.
+Changes the chip select to write/read from slot 0.
+- CHANGE_STATE1 (11): State entered when iSlot1 signal asserted.
+Program remains idle until iSlot1 is deasserted.
+- CHANGE_STATE1_LOAD (12): State entered from (11) after iSlot1 is deasserted.
+Displays slot 1 from BRAM to VGA.
+Changes the chip select to write/read from slot 1.
+- RESET STATES (13-16): States entered after iResetn signal deasserted.
+Clears both save slots and resets mouse.
+Transitions to (0) after resetting process finished.

-**NOTE:** Priority of entering states from IDLE are as follows: MOVE, DRAW, ERASE, CLEAR_WAIT (i.e if multiple inputs are asserted at the same time, priority is given to state first in the list)
+**NOTE:** Priority of entering states from IDLE are as follows: CHANGE_STATE0, CHANGE_STATE1, MOVE, DRAW, ERASE, CLEAR_WAIT (i.e if multiple inputs are asserted at the same time, priority is given to state first in the list)

 ### Drawing Datapath
-🟢**WORKING SIMULATION**

-Responsible for generating output signals to VGA adapter to correctly draw what the user expects.
+Used to assert signals when in a drawing state.
+Responsible for simutaneously generating output signals to VGA adapter to correctly draw what the user expects, and write to select memory slot.

 <ins>Input Parameters:</ins>
 - SCREEN_WIDTH: width of display monitor in pixels